 Can I make butter chicken curry in advance?

 Sure!
-Once the curry is cooked and has cooled completely, transfer to the fridge where it will keep for 2-3 days.
+Once the curry is cooked and has cooled completely, place it in an airtight container and transfer to the fridge.
+It will need to be eaten within 3 days.

-If you make this butter chicken recipe, I would love it if you would share a picture with me on Facebook or Instagram – or simply just leave a comment and star rating below.
+I would love it if you would share a picture with me on Facebook or Instagram – or simply just leave a comment and star rating below!

 More Easy Curry Recipes